Working with Tables

 - Click OK after you have added all the conditions.

-- All the cells that meet the criteria will be formatted accordingly.
+- All the cells that meets the criteria will be formatted accordingly.

 - Conditional Formatting option will be disabled for shared users.

 You need to configure the drill down path for any given column in the table/query table.
-For Date columns, Zoho Reports will set a default path.
+For Date colums, Zoho Analytics will set a default path.
 You can change this as needed.
 Once the path is configured whenever you use this column in the chart, the corresponding drill path will be followed on drill down.

 Follow the steps given below to define the drill down path for a column in a table.